- Quick start guide

 Now it is time to write the script file which is capable to SELECT a row from your database table if the table was successfully created in STEP 2.
 The message attribute of the selected row will be replied to the SMS message.
 Here you can find the path of the example script: C:\Program Files\Ozeki\Ozeki10\Data\NG\config\OzekiUsername\sqlscript.txt

 A simple text editor can edit these files or you can create your own txt file and edit it with your own application, which is useful if you would like to modify the queries.
-Please provide the path to the file using the Autoreply Database User by clicking 'Database setup' and selecting the 'Autoreply script' tabpage (Figure 8)
+Please provide the path to the file using the Autoreply Database User by clicking 'Database setup' and selecting the 'Autoreply script' tab page (Figure 8)

-The structure of SQL query scripts
+Step 5 - The structure of SQL query scripts

 The Autoreply Database User's SQL script contains filter-statement pairs, which works exactly like the if-then structure in programming languages.
 The received SMS message goes through the filter and if it is ok, an SQL SELECT statement will run.
 The message content of the selected rows will be forwarded to a phone number.
 This number is the 1st parameter of the SELECT statement's result set, while the message text is the 2nd.
 The filter is capable to identify phone numbers, text fragments and keywords.
 The keyword of each message is the first word of the text.
 Forwarding happens if the address of the recipient is included in the database (Figure 11).

-A simple keyword example
+Step 6 - A simple keyword example

 This example will run on the following table which you can see in Figure 9.

 id keyword msg ---------- ------------------------------ ------------------------------------- 1 default There is no data for this keyword.
-2 red Red is a good color.
+2 red Red is a good colour.
 3 blue Blue is not the best option.Figure 9 - The content of 'autoreplymessage' table

 You can run the following script in Figure 10 on the 'autoreplymessage' table by adding it to 'sqlscript.txt'.
 As a reminder the keyword, which is symbolized by the 'k' character, is the first word in the SMS message.
 This word will be tested by the filter.
 If a filter check is successful, the SELECT statement runs and the script will stop.
 As you can see, you can place constant values in the SELECT statement.
-For example '$sender', which is the sender of the incoming message.
+For example, '$sender', which is the sender of the incoming message.

-Script elements you can place into sqlscript.txtSELECT '$sender',msg FROM autoreplymessage WHERE keyword='red' #The first filter checks if word 'RED' was the keyword. #If true, it SELECT-s 'Red is a good color.' as a reply message. #If false it goes to the next filter. k^BLUE SELECT '$sender',msg FROM autoreplymessage WHERE keyword='blue' #The second filter checks if word 'BLUE' was the keyword. #If true, it SELECT-s 'Blue is not the best option.' as a reply message. #If false it goes to the next filter. k.* SELECT '$sender',msg FROM autoreplymessage WHERE keyword='default' #The third filter will accept any other keyword. #It SELECT-s 'There is no data for this keyword.' as a reply message.Figure 10 - Example script which can be placed into sqlscript.txt
+Script elements you can place into sqlscript.txtSELECT '$sender',msg FROM autoreplymessage WHERE keyword='red' #The first filter checks if word 'RED' was the keyword. #If true, it SELECT-s 'Red is a good colour.' as a reply message. #If false it goes to the next filter. k^BLUE SELECT '$sender',msg FROM autoreplymessage WHERE keyword='blue' #The second filter checks if word 'BLUE' was the keyword. #If true, it SELECT-s 'Blue is not the best option.' as a reply message. #If false it goes to the next filter. k.* SELECT '$sender',msg FROM autoreplymessage WHERE keyword='default' #The third filter will accept any other keyword. #It SELECT-s 'There is no data for this keyword.' as a reply message.Figure 10 - Example script which can be placed into sqlscript.txt

 The filter part of the SQL query script works similarly as the filter part of the SMS messaging script, but keep in mind only to search filter examples, since the second part is always an SQL SELECT statement.

-Pre-defined keywords in Ozeki SMS Gateway
+Step 7 - Pre-defined keywords in Ozeki SMS Gateway

 SELECT '$sender',msg FROM autoreplymessage WHERE keyword='red'Figure 11 - Sends msg to '$sender'